Convergence of a Distributed Least Squares: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have established a convergence theory for a basic class of distributed LS algorithms, under quite general conditions on the measured information or data used in the estimation.
 The accumulated regret of adaptive predictors has been shown to have a celebrated logarithm increase without any excitation condition imposed on the system data, and the convergence rate of the distributed LS estimates has also been established under a cooperative excitation condition, which can be regarded as an extension of the weakest possible excitation condition known for the convergence of the classical LS.
-Neither independence and stationarity, nor Gaussian property, are required in our results, which makes it possible for our theory to be applicable to feedback control systems, and to lay a foundation for further investigation on related problems concerning the combination of learning, communication and control.
+Neither independence and stationarity, nor Gaussian property, are required in our results.
 Moreover, the cooperative excitation condition introduced and used in the paper indicates that the distributed LS can fulfill the estimation task cooperatively, even if any individual sensor cannot due to lack of necessary excitation.
-Of course, there are still a number of interesting problems for further research, for examples, to consider other distributed estimation algorithms including ones based on forgetting factor LS or Kalman filter for tracking unknown time-varying signals (e.g. \cite{Guo1994}), to investigate the case where both of the measurements and regressors contain noises (e.g. \cite{Zheng1999}), and to combine distributed learning with distributed control problems, etc.